pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 ### 4.2: Understanding Literate Coding

-**Literate coding** means writing code that explains itself through comments and clear structure.
+**Literate coding** means writing code that explains itself through clear structure, meaningful naming, and helpful comments.
+The goal is not only to make code functional, but also easy to understand and maintain over time.
+This approach improves collaboration between developers while also helping functional teams understand how the application behaves.

 **Prompt for Bob:**